14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 - Silver plate (preferred) or copper plate

-- Purple or dark blue flowers (Saturn's colours) AND white flowers (Shiva's colour) -- both are required for this dual-deity bead
+- Purple or dark blue flowers (Saturn's colours) AND white flowers (Shivji's colour).
+Both are used for this bead.

-- Mustard oil lamp (diya with mustard oil and cotton wick) -- Saturn's offering
+- Mustard oil lamp (diya with mustard oil and cotton wick), the Saturn offering

-- Ghee lamp (a second diya with clarified butter and cotton wick) -- Shiva's offering
+- Ghee lamp (a second diya with clarified butter and cotton wick), the Shivji offering

 - Kumkum (vermillion) and Vibhuti (sacred ash)

-- Black sesame seeds (Saturn's offering) and Bilva (Bael) leaf if available (Shiva's offering)
+- Black sesame seeds (Saturn's offering) and Bilva (Bael) leaf if available (Shivji's offering)

 - A rudraksha mala or counter for tracking repetitions